 One of the few remaining policemen on the island, Jack must protect not only his friends and family, but also the woman he loves: Johanna, a Jewish nurse from Germany, whose secret faith could prove fatal to them both.

 When the Nazis arrive, everything changes.
 Jack is forced to come to terms with the pain and loss of a world re-making itself around him.
 And then a list of Jews on the island is drawn up, and he must make an awful choice: write down Johanna’s name and condemn her, or resist and put his family in immediate danger…

 Purchase Link – Amazon

-The occupation of the Channel Islands has always grasped my attention, I have read many books and watched many films set during this time, the Channel Island’s – Guernsey especially – have been my to visit wish list for so long.
+The occupation of the Channel Islands has always grasped my attention, I have read many books and watched many films set during this time, and the Channel Islands – Guernsey especially – have been on my to-visit wish list for so long.
 I haven’t made it there yet, and with certain factors, in my life meaning, I most likely won’t.
 Thank goodness for books!

 Hmm!
 I think I got a little carried away there, I think I should talk about this book!

 I love the opening, it sets the story up beautifully for what’s to come, and you get a sense of what’s to come.
 Even from those first few pages, you get a real sense of just how much he loves Johanna, it’s in his every move, it’s the forces that push him onwards and it’s the thing that keeps telling him not to give up keep going.
 Jack’s undying devotion to her, to keep her safe pulls at the heart, yet saying that I think that the love story is more of a subplot, for me the main story is all about what’s going on with the occupation and how people – Jack – had to cope, how they struggled and how they survived.